MaxAlyokhin/binary-synth/README.md

 6. If we have reached the end of the file, stop execution or start again

+## Switching to granular mode

+> **Note**: Here and below the instrument interface terms are used.
+For their description, see below in the Interface features section

+Granular synthesis operates on small pieces of sounds — acoustic pixels.
+It is generally accepted that granular synthesis "starts" when operating with sounds <50ms.
+At values `commands range` * `reading speed` = <50 we begin to operate with acoustic pixels.

+In this case, each command from `commands range` can be considered a "subpixel" (wavelet), which, with `random time gap` enabled, is unique each time, and the pixel, respectively, is unique in multiples of the number of subpixels.
+As a result, we get a mutable timbre.

+In classical granular synthesis, pixels play simultaneously and in parallel, and their number can change over time.
+In BS, on the other hand, the pixels form a thread along which we move.

+That is, in conventional granular synthesis, a truck with sand is thrown on the listener, where each grain of sand is an acoustic pixel, but here this sand is poured out through a funnel with the diameter of one grain of sand, and this thin stream is what we observe.

 ## MIDI

 When the MIDI mode is enabled, the first available port and its first channel are automatically selected.
-Next, a noteOn signal is sent sequentially when reading, and a noteOff signal is sent after the Reading speed time.
-In Continuous mode, a Pitch signal is sent after each noteOn to hit the desired frequency.
+Next, a `noteOn` signal is sent sequentially when reading, and a `noteOff` signal is sent after the `reading speed` time.
+In `continuous` mode, a `Pitch` signal is sent after each noteOn to hit the desired frequency.

 MIDI messages can be sent: